 - Preheat oven to 375 degrees.
 Thoroughly grease a large casserole dish and set aside.

 - Saute onion in butter in a large skillet under tender.

 - Whisk in sour cream, both corns, salt and pepper to eggs.

 - Stir in cornbread mix until just combined.

-- Finally fold in sauteed onion and cheese.
+- Finally fold in sauteed onion and half of cheese.

 - Pour mixture into casserole dish and sprinkle remaining cheese on top.

 - Bake for 36-42 minutes or until a toothpick inserted into the center comes out clean.